yrashk/es4j/docs/core_concepts/layout.md

 ## Supported Property Types

-Currently, Eventchain supports a rather limited set of types, but this is going to be improved.
+Currently, Eventsourcing supports a rather limited set of types, but this is going to be improved.

 * Byte/byte